JacobWencloff/Super-Awesome-Python-App-Visualizer/README.md

 ## Supporting Libraries
 ---
 Algo-Viz has two dependecies that attribute all of the programs functionality.
 PyImGUI allows for the creation of the entire user interface, this library is supported by the OpenGL, the second library.
+The launcher for the Algo-Viz application is created via a python packaged called PyInstaller, this software interprets the project file, and constructs a executable file based on the dependencies and child files attached to it.

 ## Supported Algorithms
 - Merge Sort